kiankaas/bike-share-analysis/README.md

 Here I encountered my first problem - BigQuery only allows files <100MB to be uploaded.
 Unfortunately, the datasets from May through October were all larger than 100MB.
 This was interesting to note early on as I already started to think there could be a correlation between warm weather and number of rides.

-I resolved this by writing a short python code that splits each file into two separate files.
+I resolved this by writing a short python code called [split.py](https://github.com/kiankaas/bike-share-analysis/blob/main/split.py) that splits each file into two separate files.

 **Data Combining**:
 SQL Query: link